 The attorneys you choose to build your wrongful death claim make all the difference in the success of that claim.
 At Dormer Harpring, we want to meet with you and listen to your story.
 If cost is a concern, we offer contingency fee arrangements meaning we only charge based on the amount we recover.

+The definition of wrongful death in Colorado is a death caused by the neglect, default or wrongful act of another person.
 Wrongful death claims are civil actions and are not part of the criminal justice system.
 Success in a wrongful death claim rests on the type and amount of evidence presented by the family filing the claim.
 The wrongful death process may involve several phases, such as:

 There are several types of wrongful death claims.
 Wrongful death claims stem from medical malpractice, workplace accidents, and criminal violence.
 Some of the most common claims are the following: